ramonrp/04-frameworks-angular-app/README.md

 ## Motivation

 This is the project related to Angular framework from master frontend from Lemoncode that I'm doing right now.
+Although I've been learning React for the last two months, It's great to work with a different frameworks to see pros/cons of each one.

 ## First Steps